Learn how to buy and rent videos (TV shows, movies, and music videos) on your Xbox 360 console.

 Streaming is a great option if you have a fast network and Internet connection and you want to watch the video immediately.
-Although any Internet connection will support downloading a video, a broadband Internet connection (cable, DSL, or LAN) is recommended for Xbox Video, especially if you want to stream videos.
+Although any Internet connection will support downloading a video, Xbox Video requires at least a broadband Internet connection (cable, DSL, or LAN), especially if you want to stream videos.

-If your network isn't fast enough to stream the video, you'll be notified before you confirm payment.
+If your network isn't fast enough to stream the video, Xbox Video will notify you before you confirm payment.
 If your network is too slow for HD streaming, you might be able to stream the SD version or simply download the title instead.

 Downloading works well when you have a slower Internet connection, when you want to make sure you get the best possible video quality from start to finish, or when your computer or device will be offline when you watch the video.